- About Us

 The symptoms of addiction and mental health issues are different from person to person.
 Also, each substance or mental disorder will produce effects that may be different from other substances or mental disorders.
 The particular way in which substances impact the user points to the need for treatment that is unique to the individual and their specific treatment needs.
 This includes choosing a program where the level of care (program intensity) matches the severity of your addiction and other factors that contribute to your ability to achieve sobriety and a healthy mind.

-At an inpatient drug rehab in NJ, you will check into a treatment center for the duration of your treatment program.
+At an inpatient drug rehab in New Jersey, you will check into a treatment center for the duration of your treatment program.
 As you work towards sobriety in a 30, 60, or 90-day treatment program, you will live at the rehab and participate in daily therapy sessions.
 The treatment team at an inpatient rehab is available on a continual basis (24/7) to ensure you have access to medical and mental health supports when needed.
 Inpatient programs offer a wide range of addiction and mental disorder treatment and care services.
 Some of the most common include medically assisted detox services, nutritional support, and medication management.
 You can also expect comprehensive, evidence-based therapy and treatment services designed to help patients understand and overcome addiction and mental illness.

 Inpatient vs. Outpatient: Which is Right for Me?